AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

 0. Optionally, change the default credentials by following the instructions in the program.
     ![Anjay configuration](images/anjay_config.png "Anjay configuration")
-0. Use the `start` command to run the Client.
+0. Use the `anjay start` command to run the Client.
 0. In Coiote DM, click **Go to device** to see if your device connected successfully.
     ![Registered device](images/registered_device.png "Registered device")